 GeneCards Summary for ANTXR1 Gene

 ANTXR1 (Anthrax Toxin Receptor 1) is a Protein Coding gene.
-Diseases associated with ANTXR1 include gapo syndrome and familial capillary hemangioma.
-Among its related pathways are Infectious disease and Apoptotic Pathways in Synovial Fibroblasts.
+Diseases associated with ANTXR1 include gapo syndrome and hemangioma, capillary infantile.
+Among its related pathways are Gene Expression and Cellular response to heat stress.
 GO annotations related to this gene include receptor activity and actin filament binding.
 An important paralog of this gene is ANTXR2.

 UniProtKB/Swiss-Prot for ANTXR1 Gene

 Plays a role in cell attachment and migration.
 Interacts with extracellular matrix proteins and with the actin cytoskeleton.
 Mediates adhesion of cells to type 1 collagen and gelatin, reorganization of the actin cytoskeleton and promotes cell spreading.
 Plays a role in the angiogenic response of cultured umbilical vein endothelial cells.